 (The leasehold titles to 151 and 153 The Minories had been recorded at the Land Registry in 1911 to Herbert Philip Marsden, Stephen Leopold Marsden, and Jacob Schwarzschild.)

-1913 One of the daughters of Algernon and Louise, Effie Josephine Gwendoline (born 1880) marries Reginald Saul Solomon; in 1914 their daughter Elizabeth Annette Solomon is born.
+1913 One of the daughters of Algernon and Louise, Effie Josephine Gwendoline (born 1880), who had pursued a 14-year career in physical chemistry (see above at 1901), marries Reginald Saul Solomon; in 1914 their daughter Elizabeth Annette Solomon is born.

 1915 Julia (first child with Rachel, born 1828) dies, aged 87.
 She had lived for many years at 98 Lancaster Gate, Bayswater.
 Buried at Willesden.